waleedafifi90/watanimall/README.md

 - Check for the changes on the product list once the sort type changed
 - Check home screen (page title, active style for current nav item)
 - Change category row assertion to check for empty insted of length
+- Go back to home page after removing an item from teh cart and check for the url and the active style